jonifen/jonifen-web/content/notes/linux.md

 ---
 title: "Linux"
 type: "note"
+description: "Tips and tricks that I've picked up along the way"
 ---

 Most of the notes in here are Arch Linux specific, as this is the distro I use most and the one which tends to give me the most curveballs to deal with!
 But this is what's so good about it, as it gives me a way to learn things better than I would do with one of the more common distros like Ubuntu.